mazshuky/COMP2042-Developing-Maintainable-Software/readme.md

 ## [BossProjectile.java]
 * The primary change is the modification of the `IMAGE_HEIGHT` constant from 75 to 30.
 This change affects the visual appearance of the `BossProjectile`, making it smaller and for aesthetic reasons.

+## [EnemyPlane.java]
+* Sound effects are introduced in the modified class.
+The class now includes `AudioClip` variables to store the sound effects for when the enemy plane is destroyed (`enemyDestroyedSound`) and when it fires a projectile (`fireProjectileSound`).
+* A private method `initializeSounds()` is added to load the sound files.
+This method ensures that the sound effects are loaded correctly and provides a centralised location for managing sound resources.
+* A private `playSound()` method is introduced to play the sound effects.
+* A `playEnemyDestroySound()` method is added to play the sound effect when an enemy plane is destroyed.
+This method is called when the enemy plane is destroyed, providing auditory feedback to the player.
+* The code now uses `getProjectilePosition(PROJECTILE_X_POSITION_OFFSET, PROJECTILE_Y_POSITION_OFFSET)`, which is assumed to return both X and Y coordinates as a `double[]`.
+The change to using a single method `getProjectilePosition()` that returns both X and Y coordinates as an array improves code clarity and reduces redundancy.